-During the years ended December 31, 2015 and 2014, we spent \$1,605,667 and \$1,312,488, respectively, on research and development activities.
-Telkonet's EcoSmart related development efforts in 2015 and continuing into 2016 are focused on three major areas.
+During the years ended December 31, 2016 and 2015, we spent \$1,658,640 and \$1,605,667, respectively, on research and development activities.
+Telkonet's EcoSmart related development efforts in 2016 and continuing into 2017 are focused on three major areas.
 The first is around continuous software improvements to maintain compatibility with changing industry equipment and standards as well as moving towards a more mobile platform.
 The second area is a focus on development with third party device providers for integrated solutions.
 The growth in connected devices is driving demand for a smart hotel room with many devices working together.
 This new smart room requires working closely with strategic partners to build a more tightly integrated solution.
-The final area we continue to focus on is new product releases and is continuing to innovate with hardware development beyond its current EcoSmart Platform.
+The final area we continue to focus on is new product development.
+Telkonet is preparing new product releases and is continuing to innovate with hardware development beyond its current EcoSmart Platform.